-- a. submit the ELSA Negotiation Competition Specification Form at least 45 days before the starting date of the respective ELSA Negotiation Competition; - b. organise, if applicable, a National Round of the ELSA Negotiation Competition, complying with the quality standards stated in Articles 2.3, 2.4, 2.5 and 2.6; - c. promote the ELSA Negotiation Competition as a priority before other negotiation competitions outside of ELSA by using the provided marketing materials on every appropriate platform available to the National Group; - d. use promotional materials (i.e. official ENC logo) provided by ELSA International, for the National Rounds.
+- a. submit the Competitions Specification Form at least 45 days before the starting date of the respective ELSA Negotiation Competition; - b. comply with the quality standards stated in Articles 2.3, 2.4, 2.5 and 2.6; - c. promote the ELSA Negotiation Competition as a priority before other negotiation competitions outside of ELSA by using the provided marketing materials on every appropriate platform available to the National Group; - d. use promotional materials (i.e. official ENC logo) provided by ELSA International, for the National Rounds.